 The 16-day snow sports spectacle will be rounded off with Big Air and Park Jam events at Cardrona Alpine Resort.
 The format for these events is being co-designed with athletes to give them their best chance to demonstrate their incredible talent.

 Marty has an extensive and in-depth knowledge of elite winter sports.
-This is his second year as the CEO of Winter Games NZ, prior to this role Marty was the CEO of Snow Sports NZ for six years.
-He is also the Chair of the Ski Areas Association of NZ (SAANZ), represents NZ on a number of FIS Committees and was recently appointed Chef de Mission of the 2022 Beijing Olympic Winter Games.
+This is his sixth year as the CEO of Winter Games NZ, prior to this role Marty was the CEO of Snow Sports NZ for six years.
+He is also the Chair of the Ski Areas Association of NZ (SAANZ), represents NZ on a number of FIS Committees and was the Chef de Mission for the 2022 Beijing Olympic Winter Games.
 His passion for winter sports and belief in his team drives him to tirelessly work to ensure Winter Games NZ is continuously evolving to be the best it can be.